ephemera02/Palimpsest/README.md

 **"Can my team share data?"**

 > Yes.
 Export as JSON from one Palimpsest, import into another.
 Suspects come along for the ride.
 Duplicates are auto-skipped by SHA-256.
 CSV and HTML exports work for people who don't have Palimpsest at all.

+**"The ENF says indeterminate"**

+> The recording was probably made on battery power away from the grid, or outdoors, or the audio is too noisy for a clean signal.
+ENF needs electromagnetic interference from nearby power lines or indoor lighting flicker to work.
+It's physics, not magic.
+Close though.

+**"The AI Vision analysis is expensive"**

+> That's why there's a cost estimator.
+Click "Estimate Cost" before running.
+At 360p with 8 frames per video, most providers run $0.02-0.08 per video.
+Gemini Flash is cheapest.
+For 700 videos that's $14-56 total.
+You can also just run it on the interesting ones.

 **"The forensics say 'screen recording detected' but it's not"**